daisy21107/ibm-weather-art/README.md

 # aiweather

-*Raspberry Pi‑4 powered kiosk dashboard that mixes live weather, news, YouTube‑radio loops and IBM watsonx.ai text generation, all wrapped in a touch‑friendly Kivy UI.*
+*Raspberry Pi 4 powered kiosk dashboard that mixes live weather, news, YouTube‑radio loops and IBM watsonx.ai text generation, all wrapped in a touch‑friendly Kivy UI.*

 ---

-# IBM – 3D Printed AI Weather Art
+# IBM – 3D‑Printed AI Weather Art

 An AI‑enabled, **3D‑printed kinetic art** companion aimed at supporting elderly individuals living alone.
 The installation blends the software in *aiweather* with a physical sculpture, using IBM Watson Assistant for conversation, live weather forecasting, voice interaction, and personalised media suggestions.